UBC-MDS/root_finding/README.md

 quarto render
 ```

-The documentation will be generated in the `qdocs/_site/` directory.
+The documentation will be generated in the `docs/_site/` directory.

 ### Automatic Deployment

-Documentation is automatically built and deployed to GitHub Pages when changes are pushed to the `main` branch.
-The deployment is handled by a GitHub Actions workflow defined in `.github/workflows/deploy.yml`.
+Documentation is automatically built and deployed to GitHub Pages when changes are pushed to the main branch.
+The deployment is handled by GitHub Actions workflows defined in `.github/workflows/deploy.yml` and `.github/workflows/docs.yml`.

 The deployed documentation is available at: https://harrisonlee0530.github.io/root_finding/